mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 career under a cloud of shame.
 4 Roll Psi 8+.
 If you succeed, you uncover a plot to discredit the ambassador.
 He or she is deeply impressed and reports this to your superiors.
 Gain an Ally and +1 to your next promotion roll.
 5 You learn much from your time with the alien.
-Gain either Language 0 in the alien’s tongue or a Life Science 0 in a relevant science pertaining to the alien.
+Gain either Language 0 in the alien's tongue or a Life Science 0 in a relevant science pertaining to the alien.
-6 You foil an attempt on the ambassador’s life.
+6 You foil an attempt on the ambassador's life.
 Gain an Ally, +2 to your next promotion and one additional Muster benefit when you leave this career.
 14 A courier mission you are involved with goes wrong and you find yourself stranded deep in hostile territory.
 Roll End + Psi 8+ with a DM for Survival.
 If you succeed, you survive unscathed and are rescued.
 If you fail, roll on the Injury table but gain Survival 1.